 As people get older, they often need to rely on assistive devices to aid their mobility.
 These devices not only help your loved one get from point A to point B without much pain, they also help prevent falls.
 In the United States, 25% of older adults fall each year.
-When you notice that someone you care about is nearing the point in their lives when they might need canes and walking sticks, you should consider a few things before getting them one.
+When you notice that someone you care about is nearing the point in their lives when they might need walking canes and walking sticks, you should consider a few things before getting them one.

 Your first consideration should focus on the type of lifestyle the person lives, and the activities that they enjoy doing.
-Walking is a daily activity for most people, and a cane can help make that an easier task.
+Walking is a daily activity for most people, and a walking cane can help make that an easier task.
 However, you should also look at:

 - The frequency in which this person walks

 - If they partake in any outdoor activities such as hiking or nature walks

 - The speed at which the person walks

 What is this person's mobility at currently?
 Do they struggle with basic mobility or are they still relatively agile?
 Do they have any medical conditions that should be taken into account as well?

 When thinking about which cane would be right for this person, you will want to look at their life as a whole.
 Consider what they do on a daily basis and work from there.